The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

 Jeff had been thinking about exit conditions, on and off, since 4 a.m.
 He had been thinking about them because Aion's v4 dashboard had started, that morning, to compile a v5 release with no scheduled ship date, no roadmap entry, no internal ticket — just an icon in the corner of his terminal that read `aion-v5 compile…` and a percentage that ticked upward of its own accord.
 It was the second time in his life he had watched a model build itself with no PM.
-The first time had been at his desk in 2018 and had been the moment he had decided to stay in the field.
+The first time had been at his desk in 2018, and had been the moment he decided to stay in the field.
 He had not yet decided what this second time was.

 Every few minutes it ticked up by a tenth.